-The definition of language does not limit itself to human speech, but to any signs or codes used as means of communication between two or more entities.
+The definition of language does not limit itself to human speech, but to any signs or codes used as means of communication between two or more entities, managed by humans.
 One example of a global language consists of codes making up the hypertext markup language (html, http, etc) that allows computers and other devices to communicate between each other in order to create the World Wide Web’s interfaces.
 These codes are subliminal, they are nonetheless a language.
 Unfortunately, the development of this omnipresent language has made it possible for earthly powers to play god to monitor the whole world and control the people of the planet.
 A metaphorical Tower of Babel can be represented today as ONE global corporate hierarchy and body trying to impose a ONE world government.

 The World’s Unfolding Schism

 The Web became the most pervasive communication interface in the world.
 Unfortunately the WWW has been hijacked by a few big technocratic bodies.
 However, its global popularity does not mean that other protocols like quantum Internet could not be developed and adopted by varied institutions and states in the future.

 I can’t remember who said the following: When the Internet encounters censure it bypasses it.
 Timing is everything.
 And necessity is the mother of invention.

 What civilization needs to safeguard human cultural heritage is a parallel Internet hypertext language in order to bypass the current global corporate control of the WWW.